sriramab/gamamanual/Tutorials/LearnGAMLStepByStep/StartWithGAML/ModelOrganization.md

 [//]: # (keyword|concept_model)
 ## Model Header (_model species_)

-The header of a model file begins mandatorily with the declaration of the name of the model.
+The header of a model file begins with the declaration of the name of the model.
 Contrarily to other statements, this declaration **does not** end with a semi-colon.
 ```
 model name_of_the_model
 ```